Microsoft-SAPonAzure-OpenHack/Learning-the-OpenHack-Way/06-Start-Stop-Automation/README.md

 | SAPApplicationInstanceType   | SAP\_D |
 | SAPApplicationInstanceNumber | 2      |

-You can create these Tags manually.
-However, to simplify and automate Tagging process run this Azure runbook: Tag-SAPSystemDialogInstanceLinux
+**You can create these Tags manually.
+However, to simplify, avoid typos, and automate the tagging process use Azure runbook**: Tag-SAPSystemDialogInstanceLinux

 | Parameter               | Mandatory | Value               |
 | ----------------------- | --------- | ------------------- |